 La Sportiva Genius

 From the folks that first brought you downturned shoes, the La Sportiva Genius is the product of multiple advancements in climbing shoe technology.
-More than just the evolution of the No Edge concept, the Genius borrows the best features from the La Sportiva arsenal.
-For three years running, this shoe has beat out some great models to earn our Editors' Choice award due to a perfect balance of support and sensitivity.
-The Solution comes close but isn't as sensitive, and the Scarpa Drago just isn't as supportive.
+More than just the evolution of the No Edge concept, the Genius borrows the best features from the La Sportiva arsenal for its design.
+The result is a shoe that can edge with support and precision while offering incredible sensitivity.
+The Genius performs well on technical granite with small edges and barely-there nubbins, but it also is downturned for steep climbing.
+Most shoes designed for steep climbing are soft and sensitive but are too soft for techy on-your-feet style pitches.
+The Genius excels at both.

 Read review: La Sportiva Genius